dhminch/CyberResources/Resources.md

 - [Ghidra](https://ghidra-sre.org/) - Free reverse engineering tool on par with IDA Pro ($$$).

+## Wireless

+- [Fundamentals of Wi-Fi](https://www.duckware.com/tech/wifi-in-the-us.html) - Principles of Wi-Fi, but not very security related.

 ## Infrastructure

 - [Fireprox](https://github.com/ustayready/fireprox) - Proxy that sends each connection over a new EC2 instance (with new IP).